OpenNebula/docs/source/configuration_guide/fireedge_configuration/fireedge_install.rst

 - Sunstone can use **VMRC and Guacamole proxies** for remote access to VMs, including VNC, RDP and ssh connections.

-- **Start OneProvision GUI**, to ease the the deployment of fully operational OpenNebula clusters in a remote provider.
+- **Start OneProvision GUI**, to ease the deployment of fully operational OpenNebula clusters in a remote provider.

 Requirements